-If your little one loses a baby molar due to injury or decay, Dr. Brie or Dr. Bob may recommend placement of a space maintainer.
+If your little one loses a baby molar due to injury or decay, our doctors may recommend placement of a space maintainer.
 New technology allows for easy placement with a customized fit that is comfortable in your child’s mouth, is easy to brush, and does not interfere with eating.

 The spacer is also easy to remove when the new permanent tooth is erupting.
 This example shows a space maintainer that will be in place until age 11 or 12 when the permanent premolar is scheduled to erupt.

 Another newer technology available in pediatric dentistry is the use of lasers.
 The best use for lasers in pediatric dentistry is for soft tissue procedures; for example, the tongue-tied three-year-old who is having speech difficulties.

 Historically, this child would have required sedation by an oral surgeon, incision with a scalpel, and multiple stitches to close the wound.
 Lasers allow us to do the same procedure with little or no anesthesia, no stitches, and in a fraction of the recovery time.